 GetPersonality DefaultPrinter /r=HKEY_CURRENT_USER\Software\Microsoft\Windows NT\CurrentVersion\Device

-The actual key name should be the UNC name of the network printer, such as \dc1\Main, and the value that should be entered for the key would be similar to winspool,Ne01: where Ne01 is a unique number for each installed printer.
+The key name should be the UNC name of the network printer, such as \dc1\Main.
+The value that should be entered for the key would be similar to winspool,Ne01: where Ne01 is a unique number for each installed printer.

 Setting Environment Variables